 The project was tasked to a qualified Engineering consultant for design and permitting.
-The plans and additional survey work are complete and staff has successfully secured all needed easements.
-One section of pipe has been identified for lining, rather than replacement, though the manhole structures at each end of that section will be replaced.
-The project has been bid, a contractor selected, and the BCC has approved the agreement for RESTORE Act funding approval and acceptance.
-Construction is underway.
+The plans and additional survey work are complete and staff successfully secured all needed easements.
+Two sections of pipe have now been identified for lining, rather than replacement, though the manhole structures at each end of those sections will be replaced.
+The project was bid, a contractor selected, and the BCC and RESTORE Act personnel have approved funding.
+Construction is underway, though slowed by Covid, Hurricane Sally, significant dewatering requirements and utility conflicts.